MSM-Hacks/MSM-Hacks-Muppets/readme.md

-Here's the README in English for GitHub in Markdown format:

 # MSM-Hacks-Muppets

 A project to create a **private server** for the game **My Muppets Show** — a spin-off of the popular game **My Singing Monsters**, with enhancements and mods to improve the gameplay.